-My name is Vaishnav Inabathula; a UX designer, analyst, and researcher, and I have a confession to make: I love analyzing and fixing complicated digital experiences.
+My name is Vaishnav Inabathula—a UX designer, marketer, analyst, and researcher—and I have a confession to make: I love analyzing and fixing complicated digital experiences.

-Outside the lab: I’m making music, traveling, or hunting for the perfect pour-over.
-I take my bean-to-cup ratios as seriously as I take Data Integrity.
-(Fair warning: I am a proud Starbucks-free zone).
+Outside the studio, when I’m not designing, I’m making music, traveling, or hunting for the perfect pour-over.
+I take my bean-to-cup ratios as seriously as I take data integrity (fair warning: I am a proud Starbucks-free zone).

-If you want to see how I bridge the gap between High-Stakes Data and Human-Centered Design, let’s chat.
+If you want to see how I bridge the gap between human psychology, AI, and design, let’s chat.

-Click the “Portfolio” section to check out my numerous projects, and the “Contact” page to reach out.
+Click the “Portfolio” section to check out my projects, and the “Contact” page to reach out.

 About Me